-There are 2 methods to post a bond:
+There are two ways to post a bond:

-— Cash bonds: The total face amount of the bond, in cash or cashiers check, is placed with County to guarantee the arrestee will appear in court for their hearing.
+Cash bonds: The total face amount of the bond, in cash or cashiers check, is placed with the county to guarantee the arrestee will appear in court for their hearing.
 Should the defendant fail to appear, the bond money is forfeited.
 In the case of a not guilty verdict be rendered or the case be dismissed, or at the conclusion of trial proceedings, bond money will be refunded.
 If a judge so orders, any court costs or court fines will be taken out of the posted bond.
 Once the case is disposed of, the remaining funds will be refunded.
-Refunds on cash bonds are processed at the County Clerk of Courts Office in the Palm Beach City Court House.
+Refunds on cash bonds are processed at the county Clerk of Court’s office.
 NOTE: Cash or a cashiers check are the only accepted methods of payment for cash bonds.